mpv-player/mpv/DOCS/man/options.rst

     Enable the youtube-dl hook-script.
 It will look at the input URL, and will play the video located on the website.
 This works with many streaming sites, not just the one that the script is named after.
 This requires a recent version of youtube-dl to be installed on the system.
-(Enabled by default.)
+(Enabled by default, except when the client API / libmpv is used.)

     If the script can't do anything with an URL, it will do nothing.